2 DSA Courses

 2.1 The ADAPT Model: Background

-The All-Campus through Accessible Project-based Teaching & Learning (ADAPT course model) consists of three primary components:
+The All-campus Data Science and AI Project-based Teaching and learning model (ADAPT course model) consists of three primary components:

-Each DSC course involves a project, or mini-projects, as a framework for students to apply and demonstrate their learning in an application-focused context.
+Each DSA course involves a project, or mini-projects, as a framework for students to apply and demonstrate their learning in an application-focused context.

 - 10 Common Learning Elements.

 Data science is an interdisciplinary field.
-The 10 common learning elements are overarching objectives that can be considered across courses as a means to broaden students experiences with a given course topic.
+The 10 common learning elements are overarching objectives that can be considered across all DSA courses as a means to broaden students experiences within and beyond a given data science or AI topic.

 2.2 Classroom Considerations